Pilih preferensi cookie Anda

 • In the CustomerManagedPolicies parameter, enter the names of any customer managed policies that you want to assign.
 Do not use the ARN.

-• In the PermissionBoundary parameter, do the following to assign a permission boundary:
+• In the PermissionBoundary parameter, do the following to assign a permissions boundary:

-• If you’re using an AWS managed policy as a permission boundary, in PolicyType, enter AWS, and in Policy, enter the ARN of the policy.
+• If you’re using an AWS managed policy as a permissions boundary, in PolicyType, enter AWS, and in Policy, enter the ARN of the policy.

-• If you’re using a customer managed policy as a permission boundary, in PolicyType, enter Customer, and in Policy, enter the name of the policy.
+• If you’re using a customer managed policy as a permissions boundary, in PolicyType, enter Customer, and in Policy, enter the name of the policy.
 Do not use the ARN.

 • In the CustomPolicy parameter, define any custom, JSON-formatted policies that you want to assign.
 For more information about the JSON policy structure, see Overview of JSON policies.